globus/action-provider-tools/docs/source/setting_up_auth.rst

     In order to register inter-service dependencies, scopes need to declare how they relate to other scopes, potentially from other applications.

-    For Action Providers, we will want to be able to view a user's groups using the ``"urn:globus:auth:scope:groups.api.globus.org:view_my_groups_and_memberships"``
+    For **action providers**, we will want to be able to view a user's groups using the ``"urn:globus:auth:scope:groups.api.globus.org:view_my_groups_and_memberships"``
     scope.